ins1x/useful-samp-stuff/README.md

 The presented systems were developed or improved by me, and implemented in working projects.

 ### Pawn scripts
 The filterscripts are written in the Pawn language.
 To build from sources, you will need the [Pawn Community Compiler](https://github.com/pawn-lang/compiler).
+If you use VSCode install [Pawn tools for vscode](https://github.com/Southclaws/vscode-pawn).

 > All scripts tested on [SA:MP v0.3.7 server](https://www.sa-mp.com/download.php)

 | Name | Description |